Custom.MT

 This is about to change.
 Like with translation memory 20 years ago, savvy buyers will fragment their supply chains, and move from single- to multi-vendor relationships to take ownership of the benefits brought by technology.
 This will require defining quality levels and institutionalizing post-editing quality programs.
 Hopefully, in this move buyers can be mindful of professional translators and improve their livelihood by switching to more direct relationships with them.

-3. Crowd-editing Enabling Machine
+3. Crowd-editing Enabling Machine Translation

-Website internal pages, tech docs, product catalogs, and forums present opportunities to optimize budgets by moving from manual to machine translation.
+Website internal pages, tech docs, product catalogs, and forums present opportunities to optimize localization budgets by moving from manual to machine translation.

 To eliminate the risk of embarrassing errors, however, buyers will return to a crowd-sourcing approach.
 Crowdsourcing has been all the rage 5 years ago, and then it slowed down due to the difficulty of motivating enthusiasts to cover the last mile, typically the most boring translations.